MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/event-error-codes.md

 1. Select **Start** on the Windows menu, type **Event Viewer**, and press **Enter**  to open the Event Viewer.
 2. In the log list, under **Log Summary**, scroll until you see **System**.
 Double-click the item to open the log.

-You can use this table for more information on the Defender for Endpoint events and to determine further troubleshooting steps.
+You can use this table for more information on the Defender for Endpoint events in the System events log and to determine further troubleshooting steps.

    |Event ID|Message|Description|Action|
    |---|---|---|---|